-Daniel I. Weiner serves as deputy director of the Brennan Center’s Election Reform Program, where he helps to lead the Center’s work on money in politics, election security, government ethics, and other democracy and rule of law issues.
+Daniel I. Weiner serves as director of the Brennan Center’s Elections and Government Program, where he helps to lead the Center’s work on money in politics, election security, government ethics, and other democracy and rule of law issues.
 He is the author or co-author of several nationally recognized reports, and also writes and comments regularly for media outlets such as the New York Times, the Washington Post, Slate, MSNBC, and NPR.
 He has provided policy advice and drafting assistance to lawmakers in Washington and across the country, and delivered testimony and briefings to Congress, state legislatures, and federal and state agencies.

 Weiner previously served as senior counsel to Commissioner Ellen L. Weintraub at the Federal Election Commission, including during her term as chair of the Commission in 2013.
 In this role, Weiner assisted with managing the agency and advised the commissioner on a broad array of issues under the First Amendment, federal campaign finance law, and the Administrative Procedure Act.
 Before his service at the FEC, Weiner practiced law in the Washington, D.C. office of Jenner & Block, LLP.
 At Jenner, Weiner litigated cases at the trial and appellate levels, counseled a wide variety of regulatory clients, and maintained an active pro bono practice focused on LGBTQ+ rights.